lizmat/IRC-Client/DESIGN/01-main.md

 ```

 Use of multiple servers is facilitated via server nicknames and using
 them as a method call to obtain the correct Client Object.
-A special
-nickname of `all` is reserved to mean the command must be issued to ALL
-connected servers.
 For example:

 ```perl6
     $.irc.quit; # quits all servers